 Growing older brings comfort, wisdom, and more time at home.
 But as homes age, they need repairs and upgrades.
 For senior citizens, a safe and comfortable home is more important than ever.
 Things like fixing the roof, updating the bathroom, or installing ramps and grab bars can make daily life easier.

-In 2025, the cost of home improvement has gone up.
+The cost of home improvement has gone up.
 Materials, labor, and services are more expensive than they were a few years ago.
 Many seniors live on a fixed income from Social Security, pensions, or retirement savings, so paying for large repairs at once can feel difficult.
 That is why home improvement loans are becoming a popular choice for senior homeowners.

-Understanding loan rates in 2025 is key to finding affordable solutions.
+Understanding loan rates is key to finding affordable solutions.
 This guide will explain the best loan options, how interest rates work, and how senior citizens can find financial help to make their homes safer and more comfortable.

-2. What Are Home Improvement Loans?
+What Are Home Improvement Loans?

 A home improvement loan is money borrowed from a bank, credit union, or government program to repair, remodel, or upgrade a house.
 Unlike using savings all at once, a loan allows seniors to spread the cost over time with monthly payments.